- Study at RCSI

 Professor Hannah McGee, Dean of the Faculty of Medicine and Health Sciences

 Hannah has led on a number of research and evaluation projects to inform national health and social policy.
-Her main research themes include Quality of Life (QoL) (including instrument development - SEIQoL and HeartQoL), Cardiac Rehabilitation (with an international reputation in research policy and service development), Aging and Sexual Health.
+Her main research themes include Quality of Life (QoL) (including instrument development - SEIQoL and HeartQoL), Cardiac Rehabilitation (with an international reputation in research policy and service development), Ageing and Sexual Health.